 We had a great time all three days.
-Education Day had 19 stations visited by 19 schools from 5 counties.
+Education Day had 19 stations visited by 16 schools from 5 counties.
 A huge crowd watched Saturday's battle.
 A drone recorded Sunday's battle, only the second time a reenactment had aerial video recording.
-Pictures will be up shortly.
-Meanwhile, check our Facebook page.
+Pictures are posted.
+Click on Pictures/2014 on the menu, or click here.
+Also, check our Facebook page.
 Some are posted there.

 Our 2014 publication is now on line.
 You can access it here, or by using the menu, and clicking on Leatherwood/Publicity.

 Dr. Miniard continues his plans and generosity with two signs placed at the bridge entrance to the battlefield.
 One sign relates to several events which took place on the historic site.
 The second provides information about the Battle of Leatherwood, the largest Civil War battle in Perry County.